 Earlier, I asked who could have accused Hawk of being homosexual, and the truth comes out at a festive soirée as one of his office assistants, Miss Addison (Keara Graves), admits with a glint of revenge in her eye that she accused him after finding a book Tim left on his desk with the inscription “you’re wonderful” inside the cover.
 Hawk quickly shows how ruthless he can be as he whispers in her ear, “You’re right, Miss Addison, I am wonderful.
 So why don’t you just suffer?
 Merry Christmas.”
 Hawk is clearly planning to make Miss Addison pay for her betrayal.

 The next day, at the Polygraph test, Hawk’s plan to control his heart rate by focusing on a single image rather than memories is successful.
 But one thing is clear: Tim’s face is reflected back at him when asked whether he has ever loved another man, offering another sign that Hawk is, without question, in love, whether he wishes to admit it or not.
-As he celebrates his success with Marcus, Marcus asks, “Your celebrating because you don’t love Tim or because you’re such a damn good liar?”
+As he celebrates his success with Marcus, Marcus asks, “You’re celebrating because you don’t love Tim or because you’re such a damn good liar?”
 Hawk swigs his whisky in response.

 But what of McCarthy, Cohn and Schine, I hear you ask.
 They may be at the height of their powers, but the house of cards they have created is beginning to topple as Cohn demands special privileges for his lover, David Schine, who has been drafted into the army.
 Cohn’s demands have placed McCarthy’s office in a tricky situation that could lead to the entire office being investigated in front of cameras, and McCarthy’s patience is running out.
 But Hawk may have an answer to Cohn and Schine’s fears of facing the sack and losing their power: the testimony of the soldier who slept with McCarthy.
 Using Tim to deliver the evidence to Schine, Hawk sacrifices his interest in bringing down Cohn in favour of bringing down McCarthy.